StreakYC/live-set/README.md

-The `listen` function may return a function to call upon deactivation, or an object with an `unsubscribe` method (to call upon deactivation) and optionally a `pullChanges` method.
-The pullChanges method will be called to flush any changes from the source when the `values()` method is called on the LiveSet, or the `pullChanges` method is called on a LiveSetSubscription.
-If the `listen` function subscribes to a LiveSet, then it may be useful to have the `listen` function return the LiveSetSubscription, which has unsubscribe and pullChanges methods.
+The `listen` function may return a function to call upon deactivation, or an object with an `unsubscribe` method (to call upon deactivation) and optionally a `getChangePullers` method.
+The getChangePullers method will be called to return an Array of functions to flush any changes from the source when the `values()` method is called on the LiveSet, or the `pullChanges` method is called on a LiveSetSubscription.
+It is expected to return an Array of functions which will then immediately be called.
+Repeated calls to `getChangePullers` on the same LiveSet should return the same function references if possible so that they may be compared.

+(The `getChangePullers` method is expected to return an Array instead of doing the change-pulling work immediately so that when changes are being pulled from a LiveSet based on many sources which are based on overlapping sources, the list of change pullers can have duplicate work detected and skipped.)

+Advanced note: If determining the list of later change pullers to run is dependent on earlier change pullers having already run, then you can have a change puller return more change pullers to run.
+(The only place we've observed needing this so far was for the implementation of the flatMap function.)

+If the `listen` function subscribes to a LiveSet and uses it as the source of its values, then it may be useful to have the `listen` function return the LiveSetSubscription, which has unsubscribe and getChangePullers methods suitable for this use.

+#### LiveSet.pullMultipleSubscriptionChanges
+`LiveSet.pullMultipleSubscriptionChanges(subs: Array<LiveSetSubscription>)`

 #### LiveSet.constant
 `LiveSet.constant<T>(values: Set<T>): LiveSet<T>`